 Throughout history, it has been shown that hydroponic production of crops is a viable option for growers.
 Latest research shows that although hydroponically produced lettuce may require more energy compared to lettuce grown conventionally, hydroponics provide 11 times greater yields using 13 times less water (Barbosa, et al.).

 Aquaponics is a farming technique that produces both plants and fish.
 The fish are fed a high nutrient food and their liquid only waste is then used to feed plants.
-This eliminates the need for conventional nutrients.
+This eliminates the need for chemical based nutrients.
 The major players that can make or break an aquaponic system are bacteria.
 Fish waste water contains nitrogen in a form that is unusable to plants.
 Different types of bacteria naturally accumulate in systems and aid in the transformation of ammonia to nitrites (both of which are unusable to plants), and nitrites to nitrates, which can be taken up by plant roots.
 The nutrients in the water are taken up by plants and the filtered water returns to the fish.
-Our custom designed fish tanks keep the incompatible solid waste that sinks away from the bio-filtered liquid waste that plants love and grow very well with limited roots if all else is constantly available in our controlled environment.
+Our custom designed fish tanks separates the initially incompatible solid waste that sinks away from the bio-filtered liquid waste that plants love and grow very well with limited roots if all else needed is constantly available in our controlled environment.

 The time between harvest and consumption varies between five days to several weeks, if refrigeration is employed.
 A notable consequence of consuming produce that has traveled quite a distance is that the nutritional content of the produce degrades over time and with handling (Barrett).